ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Sanity tests are executed using ``ansible-test sanity`` syntax.
 Refer to :ref:`_testing_sanity` for details.

-Integration tests are executed using ``ansible-test integration`` syntax.
-Network integration tests are executed using ``ansible-test network-integration`` syntax.
+Integration tests are executed using the ``ansible-test integration`` command.
+Network integration tests are executed using the ``ansible-test network-integration`` command.
+Windows integration tests use the ``ansible-test windows-integration`` command.
 Refer to :ref:`_testing_integration` for details.

 .. note::
     The collection name must be in ``tests/integration/target-prefixes.network`` for network-integration tests to recognize the targets.